 Credit Card Price Protection

 In addition to the price protection offered by the retailer, Earny utilizes the price protection offered by credit cards.
-This gives Earny an advantage over other price-checking apps like Paribus, as credit card price-protection windows tend to be significantly more generous than those offered by retailers.
+This gives Earny an advantage over other price-checking apps like Capital One Shopping, as credit card price-protection windows tend to be significantly more generous than those offered by retailers.

 For example, some major credit cards offer price drop protection within a 90-120 day window, but few people take advantage of this little-known benefit.
 Because this feature is attached to the credit card instead of the vendor, you can get refunds on price drops with retailers that don’t offer price protection.
 (We’re looking at you, Amazon.)